huggingface/huggingface_hub/docs/source/en/guides/model-cards.md

 >>> metadata_update("username/my-cool-model", {"pipeline_tag": "text-generation"}, overwrite=True)
 ```

-Now you know how to update metadata on a card.
 It often happen that you want to suggest some changes to a repository
 on which you don't have write permission.
-You can do that by creating a PR on that repo which will allow the owner of
+You can do that by creating a PR on that repo which will allow the owners to
-this repository to review and merge your suggestions.
+review and merge your suggestions.

 ```python
 >>> from huggingface_hub import metadata_update